javascript-tutorial/en.javascript.info/7-animation/3-js-animation/article.md

 let bounceEaseOut = makeEaseOut(bounce);
 ```

-Then the bounce will be not in the beginning, but at the end of the animation.
+Then the bounce won't be in the beginning, but at the end of the animation.
 Looks even better:

 [codetabs src="bounce-easeout"]